 # symbol must be erased in front on the model line.

-If you want to run several models simultaneously, you first have to launch the script (step 3) as many times as you want personal hotword (use a different
+If you want to run several models simultaneously, you first have to launch the script at step 3 as many times as you want personal hotwords (use a different

 your_hotword_name for each one) and declare them one after the other in the model entry (